Are you smoking a pork loin roast?

 The smoker temperature should read around 225-250 degrees. - While the smoker is heating up, use this time to prep and tenderize your pork meat.
 Cut away any extra fat from pork loin.
 This additional fat would include anything that is over a quarter inch.

-- Next, you’ll want to grab a small sharp knife and diagonally make cuts over the fatty layer of the pork.
-This is how the smoky flavor and other rubs, marinades and seasoning will penetrate into piece of meat.
-(This will also ensure that the fat layer covering the entire pork becomes crispy.
-Just like the crispy Asian pork served in Asian restaurants.)
+- Next, you’ll want to grab a small, sharp knife and diagonally make cuts over the fatty layer of the pork.
+This is how the smoky flavor and other rubs, marinades, and seasoning will penetrate the piece of meat.
+(This will also ensure that the entire pork’s fat layer becomes crispy, just like the crispy Asian pork served in Asian restaurants.)

-- You’ll then want to spread oil all over the pork, and then cover it in your favorite rub.
+- You’ll then want to spread oil all over the pork and cover it with your favorite rub.

-- Then you just need to place it into your preheated smoker, or the grill grates of your DIY smoker.
+- Then you need to place it into your preheated smoker or the grill grates of your DIY smoker.

-- Cover the lid and make sure that the temperature stays around 140-145 degrees Fahrenheit.
-At 220°F you’ll want to cook the pork loin for 2-3 hours.
-Use one of the methods if you don’t have a thermometer to check if the pork is done.
+- Cover the lid and ensure that the temperature stays around 140-145 degrees Fahrenheit.
+At 220°F, you’ll want to cook the pork loin for 2-3 hours.
+If you don’t have a thermometer, use one of the methods to check if the pork is done.

 - When it’s done, you have to leave it to rest.
-So you’ll want to make a cover with disposable foil or heavy-duty aluminum foil, and place the smoked pork loin under it.
+So you’ll want to make a cover with aluminum foil and place the smoked pork loin under it.

 - After that, it’s ready to serve!